-There are around three million Palestinians in Jordan, located overwhelmingly in the north-western part of the country, principally in the environs of Amman, Zarqa and Irbid.
+There are around three million Palestinians in Jordan.
+The UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) has registered 2.2 million Palestinians, though the total number is thought to be higher.
+Palestinians in Jordan are located overwhelmingly in the north-western part of the country, principally in the environs of Amman, Zarqa and Irbid.

 A portion of the Palestinian population found themselves in Transjordan in 1946, when the country annexed part of Palestine.
-The vast majority are of 1948 refugee origin, and Palestinians’ attitudes toward Jordan have been ambivalent from the outset, since, although Jordan defended the West Bank in 1948, it had also already reached a secret understanding with the Zionists on incorporation of this area.
+The vast majority are of 1948 refugee origin, and Palestinians’ attitudes toward Jordan have been ambivalent from the outset, since, although Jordan defended the West Bank in 1948, the country’s government had also already reached a secret understanding with leaders of the Zionist movement on incorporation of this area.

 In 1974 the Palestine Liberation Organization (PLO) was recognized as sole legitimate representative of the Palestinian people, and Hussein immediately reduced Palestinian participation in the administration of the state.
 Pressure on Palestinians to choose between two identities has always been a problem, but it intensified during the first intifada (see Palestine) when Jordan relinquished its formal ties with the West Bank in 1988.

 Citizenship for Palestinians in Jordan is a complicated issue.
 Although most Palestinians have Jordanian citizenship and many have integrated, Jordan still considers them refugees with a right of return to Palestine.
-The UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) reported in 2006 that over 1.8 million Palestinians were registered as refugees and displaced persons in Jordan.
+As of 2016, UNRWA recorded that some 2.18 million Palestinians registered as refugees in Jordan.
 Around 150,000 Palestinians, mostly from Gaza but also those who remained in the West Bank after 1967 and only later came to Jordan, are denied citizenship.
 The government issues temporary passports to these Palestinians unless they already have travel documents from the Palestinian Authority.

 Palestinians have been underrepresented in government, and not just due to matters of citizenship.
 The government, which maintains concerns about political and religious radicalism among Palestinians, designed voting districts for the Chamber of Deputies in the 1993 election law in such a way as to dilute urban and thus Palestinian representation.
-Islamist parties, and their largely Palestinian constituents, boycotted 1997 elections in protest against the skewed apportionment of seats to the monarchy’s rural base of (non-Palestinian) supporters.
+Despite several changes to the election laws, the apportionment of seats remains skewed in favour of the monarchy’s rural base of (non-Palestinian) supporters.